rhostam/happy-reader/README.md

-# My NW.js+Angular App
+# Happy Reader

-> a skeleton NW.js+Angular app
+> a csv viewer for the big-data world

-A skeleton NW.js (node-webkit) & Angular app to get started quickly, without the unnecessary bloat of some generators.

 ## Requirements